Meaningful reading order

 How to fix

-To ensure a meaningful reading order and prevent violations, follow these steps:
+To ensure a meaningful reading order for assistive technology users, follow these steps:

 -